 General guidelines are set forth by the Massachusetts Executive Office of Energy and Environmental Affairs (Workplace Safety and Reopening Standards for Businesses and Other Entities Providing Youth and Amateur Sports Activities Phase IV Step 1 as well as Little League guidelines.

 Ensuring the safety and wellbeing of our players, families and community is a SHARED RESPONSIBILITY between LS Youth Baseball, Volunteer Coaches, Players, Families and broader community.
 To the extent a matter is not addressed below, Commonwealth of Massachusetts and CDC protocols must be followed.

 Please read these in detail and share them with your player.

-As we move from Phase III, Step 1 to Phase III, Step 2 additional protocols may be added or removed based upon guidance from the Commonwealth and Town of Sudbury.
+As we move to and from Phase IV, Step 1 to other Phases additional protocols may be added or removed based upon guidance from the Commonwealth and Town of Sudbury.
 We will update the following as appropriate.

 Legal / Regulatory Requirements

 1. LS Youth Baseball has established a Committee consisting of board members and other members of the community to ensure that these protocols are established in accordance with applicable requirements described above.

 2. These procedures will be provided to the Sudbury Parks and Recreation Department and the Sudbury Park and Recreation Commission, the overseeing Town organization for youth sports.

 3. Obtain signed LS Youth Baseball Waiver (Waivers) from each family at Featherland before the first practice accompanied by a reference of where to obtain these COVID-19 policies and procedures.
 If no waiver is signed, no player can play.